 - 1. Produce drinking water to meet/exceed Federal drinking water standards 100% of the time. - 2.
 Reduce unaccounted water use to under 10% of annual production. - 3.
 Operate WWTP in compliance with NPDES Permit Standards 100% of the time. - 4.
 Respond to water and wastewater emergencies within one hour, 100% of the time. - 5.
 Maintain the quality of the WWTP sludge at a level that allows its use and disposal in compliance with applicable state regulations. - 6.
 Prevent the introduction of pollutants into the municipal wastewater treatment works which may result in physical, biological or monetary damage to the works. - 7.
-Improve drinking water access by installing public bottle filling stations. - 8.
-Repair all water/sewer breaks within 12 hours of notification 90% of the time. - 9.
-Replace 10% of all water meters (1,300 meters) - 10.
-Clean 1/4 of all sanitary sewer mains (317,000 feet per year)
+Repair all water/sewer breaks within 12 hours of notification 90% of the time. - 8.
+Replace 10% of all water meters (1,300 meters). - 9.
+Clean 1/4 of all sanitary sewer mains (317,000 feet per year).